About

 \Sydney, Australia

-“Flowers give us a peek into the power of nature, the power of life.”
+“Flowers offer us a glimpse into the quiet power of nature and the vitality of life.”

-Peggy Tang is a Sydney-based floral art artist.
-She practises ikebana (traditional Japanese art of flower arrangement) and Japanese Ribbon Art Flower.
+Peggy Tang is a Sydney-based floral artist whose practice centres on Ikebana, the traditional Japanese art of flower arrangement, and Japanese Ribbon Art Flower.

-Her artworks have been displayed in solo and group exhibitions in Australia and Japan.
+Her artworks have been presented in solo and group exhibitions in Australia and Japan.

 • Certificate III in Floristry

-• Highly Commended in the 2023 Wildflowers Australia National Floristry Competition
+• Highly Commended, 2023 Wildflowers Australia National Floristry Competition

-• The Recording Secretary of the Sydney Chapter of Ohara School of Ikebana
+• Recording Secretary, Sydney Chapter, Ohara School of Ikebana

 About Ikebana